Transdisciplinary Research Program for Undergraduates in Sustainable Urban Water Systems

-The Urban Water Innovation Network (UWIN) offers its fourth Undergraduate Research Program (URP) for the summer of 2019.
-Participants will be given the opportunity to perform cutting edge, transdisciplinary research of immediate relevance to people in urban areas.
-Students with different research interests – social sciences, natural sciences, engineering – will be placed with a team of mentors at institutions in urban areas across the nation.
+The Urban Water Innovation Network (UWIN) offered its fifth, and final, Undergraduate Research Program (URP) in the summer of 2020.
+Participants were given the opportunity to perform cutting edge, transdisciplinary research of immediate relevance to people in urban areas.
+Students with different research interests – social sciences, natural sciences, engineering – were placed with a team of mentors at institutions in urban areas across the nation.
 The 2020 program was offered virtually due to the Covid-19 pandemic.
 The 2016-2019 programs started and ended at Colorado State University, Fort Collins, Co, with students spending 8 weeks at their mentors’ institutions.

-Students in the 2019 program will receive a participation stipend of $4,500, on-campus or nearby housing, and up to $400 to help defray the cost of food.
-Students also will receive a travel allowance up to $900 towards travel expenses associated with participating in the program, including travel to and from Colorado State University in Fort Collins, CO, for the kick off and wrap up meetings, and travel to their research site.
+Students received a participation stipend, on-campus or nearby housing, and a food allowance to help defray the cost of food.
+Students also received a travel allowance towards expenses associated with participating in the program, including travel to and from Colorado State University in Fort Collins, CO, for the kick off and wrap up meetings, and travel to their research site.

 The UWIN Undergraduate Research Program (URP) will engage students in activities in three interwoven strands that, when experienced together, provide a strong foundation for pursuing excellence in transdisciplinary research in urban water system sustainability: